 X-ray image of a Field Effect Transistor (FET) showing voids in the solder attachment and inclusions bridging across Gate and Source terminals.

-CALCE X-ray system capable of 2D and Computed Tomography (CT, 3D) imaging
+CALCE X-ray system capable of 2D imaging